Skip to main content

 Boot workflow

 During boot, Immucore will identify under which boot state is running (active, passive, recovery) and will link the found extensions to the /run/extensions dir during initramfs.
 Then it will enable the systemd-sysext service so they are loaded correctly.
+Similar it will link the config extensions to /run/confexts and they will be loaded by systemd-confext as well.

 Under Trusted Boot, the extensions signature will be verified and if they dont match they will be ignored and a warning emitted under the logs at /run/immucore/.